SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/cumulative-layout-shift.md

   }

   /**
-   * Extracts dimensions from a URL of a banner image, based on a filenames convention in our sample data
+   * Extract dimensions from the URL of a banner image, based on a filename convention in our sample data
-   * (yes it's a workaround! ideally dimensions should be defined in CMS!)
+   * (Yes, it's a workaround!
+Ideally, dimensions should be defined in CMS!)
    */
   protected extractDimensionsFromUrl(url: string): {
     width?: number;
     height?: number;
   } {
     // Banner images in our sample data happen to follow the pattern `somename-WIDTHxHEIGHT-somename...`
-    // so we can leverage it to extract the dimensions const pattern = /\/medias\/[^-]+-(\d+)x(\d+)-[^-]+/;
+    // so we can leverage this to extract the dimensions const pattern = /\/medias\/[^-]+-(\d+)x(\d+)-[^-]+/;
     const match = url.match(pattern);
     if (match) {